 Mass Timber Laminated Strand Lumber (LSL) columns and beams and Cross-Laminated Timber (CLT) floor and wall panels are stronger than 35 Mpa reinforced concrete in shear capacity, tension, and compression.
 Mass Timber behaves extremely well in fire and is significantly more resistant to failure during fire events than light wood frame construction using dimensional lumber.

-A portion of the 6-storey building will provide affordable homes to those who qualify based on household income.
-In partnership with BC Housing, this innovative approach will introduce diverse and inclusive housing options to a market that many Victorians have been priced out of.
+A portion of the 6-storey building will provide affordable condos for sale in Victoria BC to those who qualify based on household income.
+In partnership with BC Housing, this innovative approach will introduce diverse and inclusive new condos in Victoria to a market that many Victorians have been priced out of.

 Studies show that vehicle ownership is reduced by 27% when residents are part of a two-way carsharing service.
 Two parking spaces in the development will be allocated to a Modo carshare program and the buildings will become a partner member of the program with a set number of free lifetime memberships available to homeowners or residents.
-The development will also sell parking spaces separate from the homes and limit the number of parking spaces purchased by each household; this strategy facilitates understanding of the full cost of vehicle ownership and will be attractive for non-vehicle owners.
+This new condo development in Victoria BC will also sell parking spaces separate from the homes and limit the number of parking spaces purchased by each household; this strategy facilitates understanding of the full cost of vehicle ownership and will be attractive for non-vehicle owners.

 This project is in the centre of it all: a rich heritage, artisan industry, and interconnected and walkable amenities.
-A future transit node is planned for the Mayfair Town Center at Douglas and Finlayson, making it an ideal location for new housing that takes advantage of the transportation, employment and community services within the area.
+A future transit node is planned for the Mayfair Town Center at Douglas and Finlayson, making it an ideal location for a new condo development that takes advantage of the transportation, employment and community services within the area.